Oricon Enterprises Limited

-10. Corporate Social Responsibility Committee:
+10. Corporate Social Responsibility Committee

 The constitution composition terms of reference role powers rights obligations ofCorporate Social Responsibility Committee [CSR Committee'] are in conformitywith the provisions of Section 135 and all other applicable provisions of the CompaniesAct 2013 read with the Companies (Corporate Social Responsibility Policy) Rules 2014.

-The CSR Committee consists of the following Members as on March 312017:
+The CSR Committee consists of the following Members as on March 31 2018:

-During the year the Company has not spent money on Corporate Social Responsibility asthe Company was in the process of identifying and finalizing eligible projects for CSRfunding.
-Every effort will be made to incur CSR expenditure up to the prescribed amountduring the current Financial Year 2017-18.
+During the year under review the Company has not spent any amount on Corporate SocialResponsibility as the Company was in the process of identifying and finalizing eligibleprojects for CSR funding.
+Every effort will be made to incur CSR expenditure up to theprescribed amount during the current FinancialYear 2018-19.

-The Annual report on CSR activities in accordance with the Companies (Corporate SocialResponsibility policy) Rules 2014 is set out as Annexure II forming part of thisReport.
+The Annual report on CSR activities in accordance with the Companies (Corporate SocialResponsibility Policy) Rules 2014 is set out as Annexure II forming part of thisReport.

-12. Policy on Directors' appointment and remuneration:
+12. Policy on Directors' appointment and remuneration

 The Nomination and Remuneration Committee is entrusted with the responsibility ofidentifying and ascertaining the integrity qualification expertise and experience of theperson for appointment as Director KMP or at Senior Management level and recommendingtheir appointment for the consideration of the Board.